When will international travel return? A country-by-country guide to coronavirus recovery

 Sweden has become well-known during the coronavirus crisis for not shutting down, instead hoping the population would develop “herd immunity” without hurting the economy or killing too many people.
 Unfortunately, Sweden has the highest number of deaths and cases in Scandinavia, though those numbers are lower than other countries in Europe.

 All nonessential travel to Sweden from non-European visitors was banned indefinitely.

 At this time, entry to Switzerland is permitted for residents of countries in the E.U, U.K. and around the world that are not deemed high-risk.
 If you hold those passports but are traveling from the United States or any other country listed as high-risk, you will likely be denied entry or be subject to a mandatory 10-day quarantine.

 Turkey’s international borders are open for travellers from a number of countries, including the U.S.

 Travellers who show signs of COVID-19 will not be allowed to board flights or enter the country.
-Upon arrival, travellers will be asked to fill out a passenger information form and undergo medical screenings for infection, and anyone showing symptoms upon arrival will be tested for coronavirus.
+Upon arrival, travelers will be asked to fill out a passenger information form and undergo medical screenings for infection, and anyone showing symptoms upon arrival will be tested for coronavirus.
 Anyone who tests positive will be referred to a Turkish hospital for quarantine and treatment.

-The British government has now opened up its borders to 75 countries and its overseas territories.
-Americans are allowed to visit the United Kingdom, but there is a giant caveat.
-Americans must quarantine for 14 days on arrival.
+Americans and residents of other nations not on the travel corridor lists are currently allowed to visit the United Kingdom, but there is a giant caveat: a mandatory quarantine for 14 days upon arrival.
 The penalty for breaking this quarantine is steep, running to more than $1,200 dollars a night in fines for violations.
 All visitors must also fill out an online passenger locater form within 48 hours of beginning travel to the U.K.